 Tonight, I spent 2 hours at church talking about race with my pastor and some church members.
-I was one of 2 black women there.
 We were discussing Isaac Adams’s book “Talking About Race: Gospel Hope for Hard Conversations”.
 The conversation flowed with good points all around and the atmosphere was filled with curiosity, vulnerability, a willingness to listen and learn, uncertainty at times, but most of all, the truth of the Gospel.

 I don’t think about race that often—and maybe I should—I don’t know—but tonight’s discussion with my different-hued brothers and sisters in Christ has me questioning some things and I want to unpack them.